 Summer Pop ‘n Play Ultimate Playard

 This play yard is designed for both indoor and outdoor use.
 It excels in outdoor play yards for reasons.
-Firstly, it is ultimate lightweight and the whole item has mere 12 pounds.
+Firstly, it is ultimately lightweight and the whole item has mere 12 pounds.
 It can be set up and unfolded by oneself in seconds.
 Secondly, the floor is made of waterproof canvas so you can take it to the beach or public lawn.
 The walls are made of breathable mesh and babies can enjoy the breeze outdoors.
 It comes with an optional supplemental canopy which provides UPF 50 protection.

 The canopy is nice to prevent babies from the harmfulness of ultraviolet rays.
 Thirdly, it has ample space to contain more than one baby.
 What a perfect place to arrange playdates for several babies!
 Here we mention the downsides as well.
 The play yard does not include a mattress.
 The bottom floor might not be comfortable on some grounds.
 It is suggested to add pool noodles or pipe insulation foam on metal tubes by more than one parent.